COVID was a giant curveball thrown at the world, making 2020 a very different year for everyone.

 Dr. Alina Turner

-CEO & Co-Founder of HelpSeeker
+Co-President & Co-Founder of HelpSeeker

 Alina is a Fellow at The School of Public Policy, University of Calgary and serves on the Board of Directors for A Way Home Canada and the Alberta Rural Development Rural Advisory Board on housing and homelessness.
 Her work on system planning is recognized as a leading practice and often called upon as a model across communities.
 Her drive and passion for this work are grounded in her lived experience of the social issues she continues to challenge in her professional work.

 Want more webinars like this?